KiaMAlderson/TicTacToeGo/README.md

 # TicTacToeGo

-Author: Kia M Alderson
+Author: Kia M Alderson\n
-June 2018
+June 2018\n

 TicTacToe implemented in GoLang
 It was created in preparation for a summer placement.